Mamdouh1234/NoorMart-arabic-sentiment-analysis/README.md

 `docker build -t arabic-sentiment-api .`

 3- Run the Container
-Start the API server on your local machine:
+- Start the API server on your local machine:

-`docker run -p 8000:8000 arabic-sentiment-api`
+`docker run -p 8000:8000 --name noormart-container arabic-sentiment-api`

+- If you stop the container or restart your computer, you don't need to run it again (which creates a duplicate).
+Instead, use:
+`docker start noormart-container`

 4- Test the model
 Once the server is running, you can test it by running the client integration script: